ROCKFORD NEW PLAY FESTIVAL 2018

 Charles White was born in 1971 on the first of July in the city of New Orleans, Louisiana.
 He attended Xavier University of Louisiana where he doubled majored in English and Social Studies Education.
 He attended the University of Minnesota- Twin Cites where he earned an M.Ed in Social Studies Education- Curriculum and Instruction, and later earned a second masters in School Administration from William Woods University in Missouri.
 Charles held several positions in Rockford Public Schools including principal and ALE supervisor, and currently teaches Language Arts at the Winnebago County Juvenile Detention Center.
 He is a member of the local chapter of Phi Beta Sigma Nu Pi Sigma alumni chapter of Rockford.
 Charles was an avid member of the poetic community in Columbia Missouri and is active in several poetry groups in Rockford, including Writers Resist.
 His first play The Rules is about the troubling, but necessary conversation black parents must have with their children when stopped by the police, and has been performed three times in Rockford.
 Charles is currently working on a book of poems based on his experiences as an educator of at-risk youth.
 He considers his greatest accomplishment to be his family.
 He and Allynthia Benton-White married 18 years ago but began their journey together over 23 years ago.
 She is his muse and offers him ideas and inspiration everyday.
 Charles and Allynthia have three children ranging 20 to 7 years of age. www.estaciousw.com

-The 2018 Rockford New Play Festival is made possible by a generous grant from the Community Foundation of Northern Illinois.
+Playwright royalties for the 2018 Rockford New Play Festival were made possible by a generous grant from the Community Foundation of Northern Illinois.

 The mission of the Community Foundation of Northern Illinois is to serve as a catalyst for giving in order to attract, preserve, and grow an endowment for the current and future needs of the people of Northern Illinois.
 Since its founding in 1953, CFNIL has granted more than $65 million for charitable purposes in the region.